shuklabhay/stereo-sample-gan/paper/main.md

 ### Model Evaluation

 what failed, what worked, do other papers have similar results?

+talk about generating specifically a kick drum vs learning the general shape of a kick drum/how to replicate a general shape rather than learning oh transiewnt then fundamental etc

 [show learned kernels as a part of this]